This is the multi-page printable view of this section. Click here to print.

 5. In the User list, select the checkbox of the user you want to delete.

-To approve or reject a VM server group permission request, follow these steps:
+To approve or reject a VM server group permission request, follow these steps.

-1. Main page, click the Management icon at the top right.
-Move to the Tenant Dashboard page.
+1. Click the Admin icon at the top right of the Main page.
+You will be taken to the Tenant Dashboard page.

 Note

-Viewing VM Server Group Permission Approval History
+View VM Server Group Permission Approval History

 4. On the VM Server Group Details page, click the Approval History tab.

-SSH Method
+SSH method

-Firewall release information for deployment
+Firewall exemption information for deployment

 • Source IP: Jenkins IP selected when configuring the pipeline